ferrous-systems/rust-training/training-slides/src/ffi.md

 Note:

-The `.as_ref()` method on pointers *requires* that the pointer either be null, or that it point at a valid, aligned, fully initialised object.
+The `.as_ref()` method on pointers *requires* that the pointer either be null, or that it point at a valid, aligned, fully initialized object.
 If they just feed you a random integer, bad things will happen, and we can't tell if they've done that!

 ## Matching C header